U.S. Resume Format: Best Practices, Examples, & Tips

 Bachelor of Science in Accounting

-Drake University - Des Moines, IA
+Drake University | Des Moines, IA

 Optional resume sections

-• Certifications and licenses: A list of any certifications or licenses you have earned that are relevant to the job you are applying for.
+• Certifications and licenses: A list of any certifications or licenses you have earned that are relevant to the job you are applying for

-• Awards and honors: A list of any awards or honors you have received, such as scholarships, academic awards or recognition from your previous employers.
+• Awards and honors: A list of any awards or honors you have received, such as scholarships, academic awards, or recognition from your previous employers

-• Volunteer experience: Information about any volunteer work you have done, including the organization, your role and the dates of your involvement.
+• Volunteer experience: Information about any volunteer work you have done, including the organization, your role, and the dates of your involvement

-• Professional memberships: Any professional organizations you belong to, including the name of the organization, your role and the dates of your membership.
+• Professional memberships: Any professional organizations you belong to, including the name of the organization, your role, and the dates of your membership

 U.S. Resume Template

-We also recommend exploring our library of 800+ resume examples for real-world U.S. resume examples for different job titles, industries and circumstances.
+Take a look at the U.S. resume template below to see what a standout American resume looks like.
+We also recommend exploring our professional resume examples for real-world U.S. resume samples for various job titles, industries, and circumstances.

 Key Takeaways